Bobkong/MDM_Portfolio/README.md

 <center>chatroom main page</center>
 <center><img src="./assets/images/health_helper_instant_message.png" style="width: 300px"/></center>
 <center>chatroom</center>
+### 5.2 My Contributions

+- I worked in a two-man team.In this project I was responsible for the development of the measurement and instant messaging features on the Android-end, and the whole back-end and database development.
+- Connected with body composition scale companies and developed measurement and body report features.
+- Developed instant messaging feature with Tencent IM SDK.
+- Developed backend server using the Express framework in Node.js and deployed it to cloud servers.

+- Developed server-side database storage using Mysql.

-### 5.2 Original Code
+### 5.3 Original Code

-The following code shows how to search for a body fat scale device via Bluetooth, pair the device, and connect the device.
+The following code shows how to search for a body composition scale device via Bluetooth, pair the device, and connect the device.

 ```java
 public class MeasureDeviceHolder extends RecyclerView.ViewHolder {